Apply CSS styles

 }

-The following code will change the color of accordion panels:
+The code changes the color of accordion panels:

 /* style all panels */